Finding a Quality Human Resources Person

 Certifications, a degree, and experience must all work together for a person.
 Of course, you can hire someone without experience, but they should have picked up some first-hand knowledge through working on projects in school.

 Ask questions about what aspects of your state’s HR law that they do or don’t agree with and open a conversation.
 During the interview process, you need to find out if they’re more focused on having a comfortable desk job or providing a vital function for your company.
+Prefer that you dive deep into personal topics so they can learn more about your company’s culture and values.
+They take the time to explain complicated topics in easy-to-understand terms so that you fully understand what you’re getting into.

 Human Resources will often take on the task of developing, not-so-entertaining, training, or orientation presentations.
 No one likes explaining FMLA for the 50th time in a two month span, but someone has to do it.